 While the airline did offer us an airport hotel room, going rogue for peace of mind and one last elegant Parisian hurrah was worth every penny.

 A Perfect Paris Luxury Hotel Location

 Arrival time from the Paris airports always depends on traffic.
-I would say it took about 30 minutes from Charles de Gaulle and likewise from Paris Orly but plan for 45 minutes to an hour.
+It took about 30 minutes from Charles de Gaulle and likewise from Paris Orly but plan for 45 minutes to an hour.

 Stunning Rooms at Mandarin Oriental, Paris

 We received a suite upgrade the first time we checked in which I would encourage you to book if space is desired.
 I tend to seek out suites like this when traveling with my husband (who had gone home a week earlier) as he wakes up much earlier than we do.

 The suite had all of the comforts of home and then some.
 Every detail was thought through from the diptyque bath amenities to gourmet tea and Nespresso coffee.
 Plenty of bottled water, plush robes, ample storage, plug converters, dishware, spectacular art, a Japanese toilet and things that I’d expect in a Paris luxury hotel were all present.